merces/aleph/README.md

 **Plugins**
 * ZipArchivePlugin: extracts zip files and puts their contents back into analysis queue
 * StringsPlugin: extracts strings from sample into three categories: All Strings, URI Strings and Filename Strings (not 100% but we do our best)
+* VirustotalPlugin: check a sample SHA256 hash against Virustotal database and get the report.
+If that hash doesnt exist, send the file to analise.